vkola-lab/azrt2020/README.md

 Function 'fcn_main' and 'mlp_main' will do number of repeat time independent FCN model training and MLP model on random splitted data.
 Model performance is thus evaluated on all runs as mean +/- std.

+For the other functions, please explore them in the code & comments.

 ```
 DPMs/fcn_exp0/
 DPMs/fcn_exp1/